 Our role is to protect the public through our regulatory functions.

 We will use the information you give us to help us assess what action may be necessary.
 We may go on to investigate and some cases may progress to a hearing.
-We are likely to contact you if what you have told us is not clear, or if we need more information.
+We are likely to contact you if we need to clarify something you have told us, or if we need more information.
 If we investigate the concern, we will ask you for a statement and may ask you to attend a hearing.
 We will only use your personal information where it is necessary for the investigation or hearing.

 Depending on the circumstances, the information you provide may mean we are compelled to act, which could mean the information you provide or your identity is shared with or otherwise made known to the subject of the concerns, including by virtue of the circumstances of your concerns or the details you provide.
 If a complaint or concern is raised by or about you, we need to assess or verify information related to your fitness to practise or registration, or we need to investigate an incident alleged to have taken place, we may share your personal data and the information you provide (or provided about you) with third parties (such as referees, education and training providers, qualification awarding bodies, other regulators, employers, other authorities such as the police, relevant NHS organisations, external lawyers and witnesses to any incident that is alleged to have taken place).